 From 1st September 2016 all additional hackney carriage vehicles requiring a new plate, must be wheelchair accessible.
 That is those that require the issue of a new Hackney Carriage plate number.
-(This does not apply to replacement vehicles, change of ownership of vehicles or vehicles that are replacing damaged vehicles) and from 1st January 2018 all vehicles that reach the end of their life with respect to being eligible for licensing as a licensed vehicle (i.e. 10 years since the date of its first registration) must be replaced by a wheelchair accessible vehicle.
+(This does not apply to replacement vehicles, change of ownership of vehicles, vehicles that are replacing damaged vehicles and ultra-low-emission vehicles (ULEV) that is vehicles that emit less than 75g/km of CO2 under the WLTP).
+This exemption will be kept under regular review and may be time limited or removed in future reviews of the policy.
+From 1st January 2018 all vehicles that reach the end of their life with respect to being eligible for licensing as a licensed vehicle (i.e. 10 years since the date of its first registration) must be replaced by a wheelchair accessible vehicle.
 (This does not apply to change of ownership of vehicles or vehicles that are replacing damaged vehicles or a total loss.).